resource-watch/slate/source/includes/api/_graph.md

 }
 ```

-This endpoint lets API users discover datasets which share concepts with the dataset with id provided in the URL path.
+This endpoint lets API users discover datasets that share concepts with the dataset with id provided in the URL path.
 If successful, the response will have status 200 OK, containing a list of elements in the `data` index, each containing the id of the dataset that is related and a list of concepts that are shared.

 The results returned are sorted by their degree of similarity, meaning the datasets with the higher number of shared concepts are higher on the list.